Who is ARPM for?

 To get maximum benefit from ARPM it is recommended you have a quantitative background, typical backgrounds include Mathematics, Physics, Quantitative Finance, Probability and Statistics or other hard sciences.

-No finance or coding background is necessary, as both skills are built up during your ARPM experience.
+Finance or coding experience is welcome but not necessary; both skills are developed during your ARPM experience.

 Professional and Academic Backgrounds

-ARPM is designed for professionals working or planning to move into one of the following areas: Risk Management, Portfolio Management, Fund Management, Asset Management, Derivatives, Actuary, Hedge Funds, Structuring, Insurance, Quantitative Trading, Trading, Quantitative Analysis, Analytics, Valuation, Model Validation, Quantitative Research, Data Science, Information Technology, Consulting...
+ARPM is designed for professionals working or planning to work in one of the following areas: Risk Management, Portfolio Management, Fund Management, Asset Management, Derivatives, Actuary, Hedge Funds, Structuring, Insurance, Quantitative Trading, Trading, Quantitative Analysis, Analytics, Valuation, Model Validation, Quantitative Research, Data Science, Information Technology, Consulting and others.

-- Computer/data scientists, who need to learn quickly how to deploy their statistical knowledge in the complex world of finance.
+- Computer/data scientists, who want the ability to deploy their statistical knowledge in the complex world of finance.

-- Derivative quants and quantitative actuaries, who wish to quickly switch from quantitative pricing to modern applications of finance, utilizing the same tools they have learned so far.
+- Derivative quants and quantitative actuaries, who want to evolve current quantitative pricing techniques to include the most current groundbreaking applications of finance.

-- Academics in quantitative disciplines, who wish to do research and teach finance, learning it in the concise, rigorous language to which they are accustomed.
+- Academics who wish to do research and teach finance, learning it in the concise way using the rigor to which they are accustomed.

-- an undergraduate degree in the hard sciences/STEM: mathematics, physics, electrical engineering, computer science, or similar disciplines
+- A degree in one of the following: mathematics, physics, electrical engineering, computer science, or other similar disciplines

-- a master's level degree in mathematical/quantitative finance or mathematical/quantitative economics
+- A degree in mathematical/quantitative finance or mathematical/quantitative economics

 No coding experience is needed to fully benefit from the ARPM experience.
-What is important is your quantitative background.
+What is important is your willingness to embrace the challenge.

-However, if you are interested in learning to code or brushing up your skills, coding refreshers are available.
+For those interested in learning to code or brushing up current skills, coding primers are available.